Sibos (conference)

-Sibos (previously known as SWIFT International Banking Operations Seminar) is the world’s global, premier financial services event.
+Sibos (previously known as SWIFT International Banking Operations Seminar) is a global financial services event.
 This annual conference, exhibition, networking event is organized by SWIFT for the financial industry and is held annually around the world in major cities.
 Sibos brings together thousands of business leaders, decision makers and topic experts from across the financial ecosystem.
-Industry leading speakers and conference sessions, partners, and multiple networking events make Sibos the perfect platform to collectively shape the future of the sector.
+Industry leading speakers and conference sessions, partners, and multiple networking events occur at Sibos.

 History

 The first Sibos was held in 1978 in Brussels and has since been held in multiple European cities such as Amsterdam, Copenhagen, Berlin, and Helsinki, as well as other cities (such as Boston and Toronto) in North America and Sydney in Australia.
 In recent years, it has also been held more regularly in Asia and Oceania like China, Japan, Singapore, UAE, Australia and others.
 The conference has an average annual turnout of over 7,000 participants from around the world representing the financial services industry.
 The highest turnout was at the 2019 conference held in London which had about 11,500 participants.
+The Sibos has been cancelled twice in its history, in 2001 and 2020.